-Percentage distribution by column: Following similar illustration in the case of distribution by row, "wood" is given in Table 5.12 as column 1, "concrete", column 2, "wood & concrete", column, 3, etc. The question is, of the households who utilized "wood" to build the outer wall, how many of them used "Sheet metal (Zn, Al & Galv)", "Shingles (Asphalt)", "Shingles (Wood)", "Thatched/Troolie Palm", etc. as their roofing materials?
+Percentage distribution by column: Following similar illustration in the case of distribution by row, "wood" is given in Table 5.12 as column 1, "concrete", column 2, "wood & concrete", column, 3, etc. The question is, of the households who utilized "wood" to build the outer-walls, how many of them used "Sheet metal (Zn, Al & Galv)", "Shingles (Asphalt)", "Shingles (Wood)", "Thatched/Troolie Palm", etc. as their roofing materials?

-As presented in Table 5.12, with the exceptions of "Adobe & Troolie Palm", "Clay brick", and "Other outer-wall materials not well defined", where considerable proportions of the households used "Thatched/Troolie Palm" respectively as roofing materials, most of the households covered their dwellings with "Sheet metal (Zn, Al & Galv)".
-For instance, more than 96 percent of the households who built their outer wall with "wood", "concrete", "wood and concrete" combined, "stone" and "Galvanize materials" respectively roofed their dwellings with sheet metal (Zn, Al & Galv).
+As given in Table 5.12, the majority of the households covered their dwelling units with "Sheet metal (Zn, Al & Galv)".
+For instance, more than 96 percent of the households who built their outer-wall with "wood", "concrete", "wood and concrete" combined, "stone" and "Galvanize materials" respectively roofed their dwellings with sheet metal.